 “Touching lives across Canada.”

 Welcome to the Canadian Association of BioEnergetic Wellness (CanBeWell).
-This is a temporary website, created to serve our members and the public while our new website is under construction.
+This website is a work in progress, created to serve our members and the public while our complete website is still under construction.
 CanBeWell is at an exciting crossroad.
 Our members and the Board of Directors are working diligently towards strengthening and expanding the Association.
 We look forward to exploring greater opportunities to support wellness through learning, and by promoting our members’ services to the public.
-We are currently engaged in the re-naming of, and new ‘branding’ for, the Association.
+We are currently engaged in the new ‘branding’ for, the Association.
 With our members support, we are committed to creating a future offering choices in wellness for Canadians.
 We will continue to ensure that we are responding to public interest through this time, and will continue to support and represent our members from across Canada.

 During this time of transition, please contact our Office Administrator for further information about the Association, and our members.